The Awkward Dinner GuideSome dinners in life are going to be awkward. We’re here to help.

 Your hairdresser came at you with a weedwacker this morning, and your public engagement options are limited.
 Good news - Jones might be the darkest restaurant in Los Angeles.
 The Italian spot on the Weho/Hollywood border has solid cocktails, a cool crowd, good food, and maybe the best dessert in town with that apple pie skillet.
 And who knows, maybe the box cut spiked up in front will be all rage thanks to you.

-Perfect for: Catching up with that blogger friend who Snapchats the entire meal.
+Perfect for: Catching up with that blogger friend who InstaStorys the entire meal.

 Perfect For: Meeting your mom’s new life partner Jean.

 Your mom’s 61 years old and finally living her truest life.
 You couldn’t be happier for her.
 But now comes the part where you meet the person she left your dad for and you need pancakes.
 And biscuits.
 And every other kind of breakfast food in the vicinity.
-Luckily, John O’Groats in West LA is ready for you.
-The Westside staple is all family vibes, with a homey interior ideal for talking, reminiscing, and learning all about Jean’s impressive arrowhead collection.
+Luckily, John O’Groats is ready for you.
+The Westside staple has a homey interior ideal for talking, reminiscing, and learning all about Jean’s impressive arrowhead collection.

 Perfect For: Confronting your boyfriend about his affair.